 Following a surgical procedure or a debilitating illness, your cat may need to wear a cat diaper for some time.
-This is often due to a lack of mobility, which prevents your kitty from reaching the litter box in time and controlling their bladder.
+This is often due to a lack of mobility, which prevents your kitty from reaching the litter box in time and controlling its bladder.

-This is usually short-lived and your cat should be peeing back in the litter box in no time.
+This is usually short-lived and your cat should be peeing back in the kitty litter box in no time.
 Diapers aren’t always necessary under these circumstances.
 Many cat parents opt for confining their cat to a room that’s easy to clean, like the bathroom, until they get better.

 Cat diapers for spraying